 When we look into the mirror, we see an image and because of memory we identify with that image as ourselves.
 With just a little bit of self-awareness, we know that the image that we see is not our real self but just a reflection.

-It is the same with the images of thought and feelings.
+It is the same with the images of thoughts and feelings.
 We perceive those images and identify thus creating ME.
 We then hold these images in memory and thus the ego is born.
-Thereafter when we look out into the world we first look through that collection of memory known as ME.
+Thereafter, when we look out into the world, we first look through that collection of memory known as ME.
 It passes through the prism of collected past impressions.

-Just as we do not walk around holding the mirror in front of us and relating to the world we can also drop the mirror of ME.
+Just as we do not walk around holding a mirror in front of us to relate to the world, we can also drop the mirror of ME.
 Now the world is That which Is.

 This post is from a collection of stories, essays, poems and insights that have occurred to me along the Way titled From to Lamas: Confessions of a Bodhisattva.